 Managing tomorrow’s workforce through HR tech

 An HR software system that engages with staff, from before they’ve even started their first day, will support flexible working arrangements from the get-go.
-Online portals, real-time absence management systems, and online performance management all keep managers up to date with their staff’s whereabouts and performance.
+Online portals, people management software, real-time absence management systems, and online performance management all keep managers up to date with their staff’s whereabouts and performance.
 Using a goals and check-ins tool for instance allows both the manager and the employee to document and then refer back to agreed milestones.
 These online HR tools help to maintain staff engagement, and at times that work for all parties involved!

 The technology needed to overcome hesitations around flexible working arrangements is available right now – it’s on the precipice of being used more widely.
 Cloud-based modular HR systems give HR and line managers digital solutions to build a flexible workforce that delivers for the business, line managers and their people.
 Organisations that embrace this technology to engage with workers who’d like/need more flexible working arrangements will be the ones that ultimately win the war for talent – and the hearts and minds of their employees.